 Interest rate risk arises when an entity invests in or issues interest-bearing financial instruments.
 The Fund does not hold significant investments which are sensitive to interest rates but is indirectly exposed to the interest rate risk of the investments held by the other investment companies in which the Fund invests.
-However, the Fund's risk is limited to the net asset value of its investments in those other investment companies and this risk is therefore captured in the price risk below.
+However, the Fund's risk is limited to the net asset value of its investments in those other investment funds and this risk is therefore captured in the price risk note in the following page.